respawn-app/FlowMVI/docs/plugins/prebuilt.md

 * They have a `PipelineContext` receiver which allows you to send intents, side effects and launch jobs

-!> Do not collect long-running flows or suspend forever in this plugin as it not only prevents the store from starting, but also operates in the context of the store, which is still active even if the store is not visible.
-It does not respect system lifecycle and is not aware of subscriptions.
+!> Do not collect long-running flows or suspend forever in this plugin as it not only prevents the store from starting, but also operates in the lifecycle of the store, which is active even if there are no subscribers (UI is not visible).
+It does not respect system lifecycle and navigation backstack logic.
 Consider using `whileSubscribed` if you need lifecycle awareness.

 This plugin can be useful when you want to do something **before** the store is fully started.